Shooting of Mohamed Taufik Zahar

-On 31 May 2015, Mohamed Tuafik Zahar was shot by the police manning a high security checkpoint located near the Shangri-La Hotel in Singapore where the Shangri-La Dialogue was being held.
-Tuafik was driving a car when he accelerated towards police officers at a roadblock.
-Taufik dead upon being shot at and his two passengers was subsequently convicted of drug offences.
+On 31 May 2015, Mohamed Taufik Zahar was shot by the police manning a high security checkpoint located near the Shangri-La Hotel in Singapore where the Shangri-La Dialogue was being held.
+Taufik was driving a car when he accelerated towards police officers at a roadblock.
+Taufik died after being shot and his two passengers were subsequently convicted of drug offences.

 Incident

-Just after midnight on 31 May 2015, Mohamed Taufik Zahar, a 34-year-old logistics mover, drove a rented red Subaru Impreza his wife had rented, without a valid driving license, after having an argument with his wife.
+Just after midnight on 31 May 2015, Mohamed Taufik Zahar, a 34-year-old logistics mover, drove a red Subaru Impreza his wife had rented, without a valid driving license, after having an argument with his wife Nassida Nasir.
 He went to pick up two persons, Mohamed Ismail, and Muhammad Syahid Mohamed Yasin.
-With Mohamed Ismail and Syahid having consumed drugs earlier, and Taufik and Mohamed Ismail having open arrests for past offences, they agreed on Taufik's suggestion to flee if they encountered police road block.
-The three decided to look for prositutes in Geylang, but decided to go to Orchard Towers after not able to find what they were looking for.
+With Mohamed Ismail and Syahid having consumed drugs earlier, and Taufik and Mohamed Ismail having open arrests for past offences, they agreed on Taufik's suggestion to flee if they encountered a police road block.
+The three decided to look for prostitutes in Geylang, but decided to go to Orchard Towers after not able to find what they were looking for.

-While on the way to Orchard Towers, Taufik missed a turn and encountered a security checkpoint that was set up along Ardmore Park at about 4:17 a.m.
+At about 4:17 am, while on the way to Orchard Towers, Taufik missed a turn and encountered a security checkpoint that was set up along Ardmore Park.
 The security checkpoint was part of the security perimeter established since 2004 for the annual Shangri-La Dialogue that is hosted at the nearby Shangri-La Hotel.
 Police staff sergeant Wang Zhenxiong and a colleague stopped Taufik's vehicle at the vehicle check station within the checkpoint.
 Before they could make their intentions known, Syahid was agitated and shouted to Taufik to drive off.
-Ignoring multiple knocks on the car and shouts by various police officers signalling him to stop, Taufik sped through the checkpoint crashing through concrete barriers, and was approaching the final line of concrete barriers at Anderson Road where two Gurkha police officers where stationed.
+Ignoring multiple knocks on the car and shouts by various police officers signalling him to stop, Taufik sped through the checkpoint, crashing through concrete barriers, and was approaching the final line of concrete barriers at Anderson Road where two Gurkha police officers were stationed.
 Having given multiple verbal warnings to stop, the Gurkha officers responded in accordance to their training and shot at Taufik to stop the vehicle.
-The first four bullets did not stop the vehicle, with the fifth bullet causing an injury to Taufik's head, thus an almost instantaneous death, and the vehicle slowed to a crawl.
-Mohamed Ismail and Syahid fled on foot but was subsequently arrested at the hotel and the nearby Shangri-La Apartments.
+The first four bullets did not stop the vehicle, with the fifth bullet causing an injury to Taufik's head and an almost instantaneous death, causing the vehicle to slow to a crawl.
+Mohamed Ismail and Syahid fled on foot but were subsequently arrested at the hotel and the nearby Shangri-La Apartments.
 Drugs were found on Mohamed Ismail and in the rear passenger seat area.

+It was revealed that prior to the shooting, Mohamed Taufik was wanted by the police for having failed to turn up in court for a criminal intimidation offence.
+He had also spent time in prison previously for an unknown offence.

 Aftermath

 After the incident, the two passengers, Mohamed Ismail and Muhammad Syahid Mohamed Yasin, were convicted of drug offences and sentenced to 8 and 7 years' jail, respectively, and 3 strokes of the cane each.
-Taufik was survived by his wife and a daughter.
+Taufik was survived by his wife Nassida Nasir and a daughter.